DigiMatChem/DigiMatChem.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Digital Materials Chemistry is a newly established division in the <a href='https://www.bam.de/Navigation/DE/Ueber-die-BAM/Organisation/Praesident/Abteilung-6/abteilung-6.html'>Materials Chemistry Department</a> at the <a href='https://www.bam.de/Navigation/EN/Home/home.html'>Bundesanstalt für Materialforschung und prüfung (BAM)</a>, Berlin led by <a href='https://www.bam.de/Navigation/DE/Ueber-die-BAM/Organisation/Praesident/Abteilung-6/fachbereich-66/fachbereich66.html'>Prof. Dr. Janine George</a>.
+**DigiMatChem** is a newly established division in the <a href='https://www.bam.de/Navigation/DE/Ueber-die-BAM/Organisation/Praesident/Abteilung-6/abteilung-6.html'>Materials Chemistry Department</a> at the <a href='https://www.bam.de/Navigation/EN/Home/home.html'>Bundesanstalt für Materialforschung und prüfung (BAM)</a>, Berlin led by <a href='https://www.bam.de/Navigation/DE/Ueber-die-BAM/Organisation/Praesident/Abteilung-6/fachbereich-66/fachbereich66.html'>Prof. Dr. Janine George</a>.
 It combines traditional materials science methods with modern digital tools for more efficient, sustainable, and targeted material development.